skcloud2007/Bash_Scripts/Commands/README.md

 `s/old/new/g file.txt`
 Global substitution: Replaces all occurrences of "old" in a line.

-`s/old/new/Ig file.txt` Case insensitive substitution
+`sed 's/old/new/Ig' file.txt` Case insensitive substitution where "I"

+`sed '/pattern/d' file.txt`   Delete line matching "pattern" from "file.txt"